 Overview

-Port Stanley, the capital, resembles a small English town fifty years ago, with squat, white, pitched roofed cottages, an Anglican seafront church and familiar red phone boxes.
+The capital Port Stanley resembles a small English town circa 50 years ago, with white, pitched roofed cottages, an Anglican seafront church and familiar red phone boxes.
 The hulks of ships abandoned a century ago lie in rocky coves, testament to an era when the islands were a port of call for passing ships before the opening of the Panama Canal.
-Nowadays, the 3,000 islanders remain British in outlook and descent, adhering to British laws and buying British goods.
+Nowadays, some 3,000 islanders remain British in outlook and descent, adhering to British laws and buying British goods.

 Read More